The Rocky Horror Picture Show: Sequel

-In 1979, O'Brien wrote a projected sequel to the film titled Rocky Horror Shows His Heels.
-This script would have featured the return of all of the characters from the original film, and O'Brien wished to largely use the original production team to make the new film; however, Sharman did not wish to revisit the original concept so directly, and Tim Curry did not wish to reprise his role.
+O'Brien drafted a sequel titled Rocky Horror Shows His Heels in 1979.
+This script featured the return of all of the characters from the original film, and O'Brien wished to reunite the original production team.
+But Sharman did not wish to revisit the original concept so directly, nor did Tim Curry wish to reprise his role.

-Instead, in 1981, Sharman reunited with O'Brien to film Shock Treatment, a stand-alone feature that was not a direct sequel to the original film.
-This film was originally conceived and written in 1980 under the title The Brad and Janet Show, using most of the songs from the original project Rocky Horror Shows His Heels with lyrical adjustments, and depicting the characters' continuing adventures in the town of Denton; however, these plans had to be adjusted due to a Screen Actors Guild strike.
-The eventual production would entail the entire film being shot within a sound stage.
-Shock Treatment was poorly received by critics and audiences upon release (in no small part due to the principal cast of Curry, Sarandon and Bostwick not returning) but over time has built a small cult following, though not nearly as strong as the first film.
+Instead, Sharman reunited with O'Brien to film Shock Treatment in 1981, a stand-alone feature with little continuity from the original film.
+Initially conceived and scripted in 1980 as The Brad and Janet Show, the film repurposed several songs from the earlier Rocky Horror Shows His Heels project with lyrical adjustments, and depicting the characters' continuing adventures in the town of Denton.
+Production was forced to adjust amidst the Screen Actors Guild strike; eventually the entire film was shot on a single sound stage.
+Shock Treatment was poorly received by critics and audiences upon release (largely due to the absence of Curry, Sarandon, and Bostwick) but over time has built its own niche following.

-Ten years later, O'Brien wrote another script intended as a direct sequel to the cult classic, entitled Revenge of the Old Queen.
+O'Brien revisited the notion for a direct RHPS sequel in 1991, writing Revenge of the Old Queen.
 Producer Michael White had hoped to begin work on the production and described the script as being "in the same style as the other one.
 It has reflections of the past in it."
-Revenge of the Old Queen had apparently commenced pre-production; however, after studio head Joe Roth was ousted from Fox in 1993, the project was shelved indefinitely.
-Although the script has not been published, bootleg copies can be read on the internet, and one song from the project's original demo tape circulates among fans.
-The script is currently owned by Fox, which produced the two original films.
-Most individuals associated with the project, including O'Brien, agree that the film will probably never be made, owing to the failure of Shock Treatment and the aging of the original cast.
+Revenge of the Old Queen commenced pre-production; however, after studio head Joe Roth was ousted from Fox in 1993, the project was shelved indefinitely.
+Although the script went unpublished, bootleg copies have leaked online, and a song from the original demo tape circulates among fans.
+The script remains the property of Fox, producer of the two prior films, and remains unlikely to be revived.

-Between 1999 and 2001, O'Brien was working on a third attempted sequel project with the working title Rocky Horror: The Second Coming, first to be made as a stage production, with an option to create a film if met with success.
-This script would largely integrate plot elements from Rocky Horror Shows His Heels, but with all-new songs.
-O'Brien completed a first draft of this script (which was read by Terry Jones) but had difficulties finalising anything beyond the first act, and little more has been heard of this project since the mid-2000s.
+Between 1999 and 2001, O'Brien was working on a third attempted sequel project with the working title Rocky Horror: The Second Coming, intended as a stage production, with an option to adapt to film if met with success.
+This script integrated plot elements from Rocky Horror Shows His Heels paired with all-new songs.
+O'Brien completed a first draft of this script (which was read by Terry Jones).
+In the story, Brad's brother Steve seeks revenge on the aliens in the first film after Brad becomes a Las Vegas go-go dancer and falls to his death from a trapeze wearing only six-inch heels and a rhinestone choker.
+Also revealed is Sonny, the illegitimate son of Janet and Frank and heir to the throne of Transexual.
+The script never made it past early draft stages but has been shared on many fan sites.

-In spring 2015, O'Brien produced Shock Treatment for the theatrical stage with a premiere at the King's Head Theatre in Islington, London.
+O'Brien produced Shock Treatment for the theatrical stage with a premiere at the King's Head Theatre in Islington, London in spring 2015.